 Great!
 This output is much friendlier for our users.

-Extracting a run Function
+Extracting Logic Functionality from main

 Now we’re done refactoring our configuration parsing; let’s turn to our program’s logic.
-As we laid out in the process we discussed in the “Separation of Concerns for Binary Projects” section, we’re going to extract a function named run that will hold all of the logic currently in the main function that was in isn’t setting up configuration or handling errors.
+As we laid out in the “Separation of Concerns for Binary Projects” section, we’re going to extract a function named run that will hold all of the logic currently in the main function not involved with setting up configuration or handling errors.
 Once we’re done, main will be concise and easy to verify by inspection, and we’ll be able to write tests for all of the other logic.

 Listing 12-11 shows the extracted run function.
-For now, we’re making only the small, incremental improvement of extracting the function and still defining the function in src/main.rs:
+For now, we’re making only the small, incremental improvement of extracting the function.
+We’re still defining the function in src/main.rs:

 Filename: src/main.rs